abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 limactl edit sandbox
 ```

-If your skills directory is outside the `Projects` directory you mounted above, add this to the `mounts` section:
+Optionally, share a skills directory with the VM.
+If it lives outside the `Projects` directory you mounted above, add it to the `mounts` section:

 ```yaml
 mounts: